ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 - date: Date of the layoffs.
 - country: The country where the layoffs occurred.
 - funds_raised_millions: The total amount of funds raised by the company.
-- stage: Refers to the company’s stage in its financial or business lifecycle at the time of layoffs, below are the various stages:
+- stage: The company’s stage in its financial or business lifecycle at the time of layoffs, below are the various stages:

   - Post-IPO: The company has gone public.